-Crucially, good active listening has happened when the person being listened to feels they have been “understood”.
-For example, extraverts are often labelled as poor listeners, not because they haven’t heard or listened (indeed extraverts have to listen, technically, to know how to link the next thing they want to say into the conversation) but because the other party doesn’t feel they have been 'heard'
+Crucially, you can tell that good active listening has occured when the person being listened to feels they have been “understood”.
+For example, extraverts are often labelled as poor listeners, not because they haven’t heard or listened (indeed extraverts have to listen, technically, to know how to link the next thing they want to say into the conversation) but because the other party doesn’t feel they have been 'heard'.

 How do you do it?

 The ability to make the other party feel heard, listened to and understood hinges on the following three active listening skills:

 - Show you are paying attention: your body language should indicate acceptance, receptivity and patience.
 No folded arms, interruptions of the other person, glances at what is happening somewhere else, or irritability in the voice.
 Yes to appropriate eye contact.
 Yes to letting the other person finish what they are saying.
 Yes to a pause to let what they have said sink in before you reply.

 - Show you are not sitting in judgement: demonstrate empathy by really engaging what the other person is saying and feeling.
 Try to tune in to the other person’s viewpoint.
 Showing empathy does not mean you agree with what the other person is saying, but you are prepared to listen carefully.
 Indicate an attitude of respect for what the other person is saying, even if you do not agree with it.